 Special Educational Needs and Disabilities

-Although some boys transfer to the School with existing diagnoses and assessments, boys can also be referred to the SEND team at any point in their time at Harrow.
-Through referral from a House Master, Master, Tutor or parent, we can arrange for boys to be assessed for Dyslexia and other conditions which may impact on learning.
-The provision of access arrangements for examinations is also co-ordinated by the Head of Learning Skills and determined by the Access Arrangements Board.
+Although some boys transfer to the School with existing diagnoses and assessments, boys can also be referred to the Learning Skills team at any point in their time at Harrow.
+Through referral from a House Master, Master, Tutor or parent, we can arrange assessments which will help identify how the boy may learn best and how to address any areas of need.